-Programme leader Andrew Crossan reveals what makes our computer science MSc courses different, and how studying for a masters at Surrey can open the door to a world of opportunities.
+What makes our computer science MSc courses different?
+Here are five reasons why studying with us can open the door to a world of opportunities.

-We are home to the Surrey Centre for Cyber Security – a government-recognised Academic Centres of Excellence in Cyber Security Research – and our MSc Information Security is fully certified by GCHQ.
-Our research directly informs our teaching, and you’ll learn about it first hand from the globally-recognised academics who are leading the way in their field.
+We are home to the Surrey Centre for Cyber Security – a government-recognised Academic Centre of Excellence in Cyber Security Research – and our MSc Information Security is fully certified by the National Cyber Security Centre (NCSC).
+Our research directly informs our teaching, and you’ll learn about it first hand from the globally recognised academics who are leading the way in their field.

 You’ll undertake a dissertation which gives you the chance to expand your research skills and explore a topic that fascinates you in greater depth.
-On our new Data Science MSc, you’ll also get the chance to apply your knowledge to real world challenges and gain invaluable experience by undertaking an optional year-long industry placement.
+On both our MSc Data Science and MSc Information Security, you’ll also get the chance to apply your knowledge to real-world challenges and gain invaluable experience by undertaking an optional year-long industry placement.

-Why not explore our courses in computer science?
+Why not explore our masters courses in computer science?